Old Ephraim Digital Collection

 The jawbone is now on display in the Special Collections and Archives area of the Merrill-Cazier library along with other interesting items from the Old Ephraim collection which are available for public examination.

 "Old Ephraim Digital Collection" (2011).
-Utah State University Digital Library Collections.
+Utah State University Digital History Collections.
 Paper 17.